Tamara-Bas/IdentecSolutions/README.md

 Notes:
 On master branch- there is init of architecture of the projcet On main branch - there are all implementations
-On exceptionMidellware branch- this branch is not merged into main because I didnt manage to make it fully functional.
+On features/exceptionMidellware branch- this branch is not merged into main because I didnt manage to make it fully functional.